The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 Every parent has struggled with the colic stage in a baby.

-Conventional remedies have proven effective depending on the baby; however, there are organic remedies for colicky babies that soothe their bellies and make them sleep peacefully through the night.
+Conventional remedies have proven effective depending on the baby; however, organic treatments for colicky babies soothe their bellies and make them sleep peacefully through the night.

-For instance, organic teas made from dill and peppermint soothes the baby’s tummy and calms the infant.
+For instance, organic teas made from dill and peppermint soothes the baby’s tummy and calm the infant.

 Additional organic tea components such as mint, chamomile, and licorice improve digestion, giving the baby some relief.